-If you’re heading to Cuba for a holiday and want to try the local cuisine, there are plenty of charming, traditional restaurants and paladeres to dine at.
+If you’re heading to Varadero in Cuba for a holiday and want to try the local cuisine, there are plenty of charming, traditional restaurants and paladeres to dine at.
 With a heavy seafood influence, Cuba has some seriously sumptuous specialities to enjoy; you just have to find time to try them all!

 This unassuming restaurant is number one on TripAdvisor for its fantastic Cuban dishes and stunning setting.
 Nestled away from it all, it’s easy to miss Waco’s Club, though you definitely shouldn’t.
 Get there early to get a table on the open-air roof terrace and you can enjoy breath-taking views of Varadero while enjoying delicious traditional cuisine such as lobster tails, red snapper or grilled chicken.
 There’s even regular live music to enhance the ambience even more.